Coursera home page

 • Gain digital Certificates of Achievement on all your courses, which are included in the price.

-• If you achieve a Certificate on any of your courses, you will have access to the course for life.
+• If you achieve a Certificate in any course, you can access the course for life.

 • They can be audited for free with a 7-day trial, then cost $39 a month